openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Workflow parameters
 ^^^^^^^^^^^^^^^^^^^

-Select :guilabel:`process` to display the process panel.
-In this section, each parameter you can set in the app to customize your analysis will be described.
+Select :guilabel:`process` to display the **Process** pane.
+In this subsection, we will describe the parameters available in the app to customize your analysis.

 Select time periods
 *******************

 Selected time periods are periods that will be used as **Reference** and **Analysis** periods.

-Use the :code:`datepicker` to select the start date and end date of these time periods.
+Use the :code:`datepicker` to select the start and end dates of these time periods.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/datepicker-demo.gif
     :title: Demo of datepicker usage